clownix/cloonix/xdoc/index.rst

 there are several ethernet interfaces, in that case, each of those interfaces is one endpoint.

-The user creates lines, crossroads and endpoints, he can in this fashion make a network of virtual machines and visualize the resulting topology on the canvas.
+The user creates lines, lans and endpoints, he can in this fashion make a network of virtual machines and visualize the resulting topology on the canvas.

-From the user view, the most important item in cloonix is the machine representation, it is implemented either through a **kvm** virtual machine or a **cnt** (crun or podman) container.
+From the user view, the most important item in cloonix is the machine representation, it is implemented either through a **kvm** virtual machine or a **cnt**, a crun container.

 The representation of a machine is a big circle that has satellite smaller circles with numbers in them.
 The small circles are the endpoints, they are graphical representations of the ethernet interfaces for the machine.